Looking for unique places to visit in Spain? Check out our list of unusual things to do in Spain – famous & quirky places for Spanish holiday!

 Have you been on holiday to Spain?
 Do you think you’ve done Spain?

-Top 10 unique places to visit in Spain:
+Top 10 unusual things to do in Tenerife:

 - La Sagrada Familia, Barcelona

 - Torcal de Antequera, Malaga

 - Alcazar de Segovia

 Why not try some of these best attractions, famous landmarks and unique places on your next visit to Spain?! 😊

 Here are the 27 unique places to visit in Spain: